matthewwithanm/django-throttleandcache/README.markdown

     instance_1.my_function() # The original method will be invoked instance_2.my_function() # Different "self" argument, so the method is invoked again.

-If you wish to cache the result across all instances, make sure the method will be called with the same arguments (by making it a static or class method, removing it from the class altogether, or using a utility like `django.utils.decorators.method_decorator`).
+If you wish to cache the result across all instances, use `@cacheforclass`.

 The `cache` decorator also accepts optional `using` and `key_prefix` keyword arguments.